typicalbot/policies/policies/terms.md

 ## 14) Indemnification

-You agree to indemnify us, our affiliates and subsidiaries, and all of our agents, contractors, directors, employees, officers, and representatives from and against any and all actions, claims, costs, damages, debts, expenses, fees (including, but not limited to, attorneys’ fees), fines, judgments, liabilities, losses, obligations, and penalties arising out of or in relation to any action, claim, counterclaim, proceeding, or suit arising out of or in relation to: (i) any Materials you provide to the Services; (ii) your access to, activities on, and usage of the Services; (iii) your access to, activities on, and usage of third party services; (iv) your breach of these Terms of Service or any Additional Terms, or any agreement or contract you have with a third party; (v) your violation of any third party rights, including, but not limited to, any intellectual property, privacy, or publicity rights; and (vi) your violation of any law, ordinance, or regulation.
+You agree to indemnify us, our affiliates and subsidiaries, and all of our agents, contractors, directors, employees, officers, and representatives from and against any and all actions, claims, costs, damages, debts, expenses, fees (including, but not limited to, attorneys’ fees), fines, judgments, liabilities, losses, obligations, and penalties arising out of or in relation to any action, claim, counterclaim, proceeding, or suit arising out of or in relation to: (i) any Materials you provide to the Services; (ii) your access to, activities on, and usage of the Services; (iii) your access to, activities on, and usage of third party services; (iv) your breach of these Terms of Service, or any agreement or contract you have with a third party; (v) your violation of any third party rights, including, but not limited to, any intellectual property, privacy, or publicity rights; and (vi) your violation of any law, ordinance, or regulation.

 ## 15) Privacy